lzqsd/OptixRenderer/README.md

 * Add support of relative path.
 All paths of images and shapes have to be absolute path currently.
 This may cause inconveniences.
 * Use OpenCV 3 to load and save hdr image.
 Installing OpenCV 3 might be non-trivial on Adobe Cluster, so I use OpenCV 2 instead, which does not support hdr image.
 * Add more materials, especially transparent materials.
-* Bidirectional path tracing should be added, if we have time.
+* Bidirectional path tracing should be added, if we have time in the future.